inloop/LocalMessageManager/README.md

 - Less complex code (compare with [LocalBroadcastManager source](https://github.com/android/platform_frameworks_support/blob/master/v4/java/android/support/v4/content/LocalBroadcastManager.java))
 - No need to use a Bundle to transfer the data and add unnecessary string keys
 - Doesn't create any new instances, less impact on Garbage Collector
-- No need to define IntentFilters / Actions.
+- No need to define IntentFilters / Actions
 - Less error prone due to more straighforward API